ShadrackKwambaiKipruto/Excel-Projects-Practical-Data-Management-Analysis/README.md

 # Excel-Projects-Practical-Data-Management-Analysis
-This portfolio showcases my ability to leverage Excel for business intelligence and decision-making.
+This project showcases my ability to leverage Excel for business intelligence and decision-making.